The Amazing Race 8

-The Amazing Race 8 (also known as The Amazing Race: Family Edition) is the eighth season of the American reality television show The Amazing Race.
-As opposed to other seasons of this series, which featured pairs of adults with a pre-existing relationship, this season featured ten families of four and allowed the participation of minors as young as eight years old.

-The season premiered on CBS on Tuesday, September 27, 2005, and concluded on Tuesday, December 13, 2005.
+The Amazing Race 8 (also known as The Amazing Race: Family Edition) is the eighth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured ten families of four, including minors as young as eight years old, competing in a race across North America.
+This season visited twelve states, one federal district, and three additional countries, traveling approximately 11000 mi over eleven legs.
+Filming took place between July 7 and 31, 2005.
+Starting in New York City, racers traveled through the United States, Panama, Costa Rica, and Canada before finishing in Lewiston, New York.
+The season premiered on CBS on September 27, 2005, and concluded on December 13, 2005.

-Siblings Nick, Alex, Megan, and Tommy Linz were the winners of this season; while father Wally Branson and his three daughters, Beth, Lauren, and Lindsay, finished in second place; and widow Linda Weaver and her three children, Rebecca, Rachel, and Rolly, finished in third.
+Siblings Nick, Alex, Megan, and Tommy Linz were the winners of this season; while father Wally Branson and his three daughters, Beth, Lauren, and Lindsay, finished in second place; and widow Linda Weaver and her three children, Rebecca, Rachel, and Rolly, finished in third place.